isc-projects/kea/doc/guide/dhcp4-srv.rst

 The first entry reserves the 192.0.2.202 address for the client that uses a MAC address of 1a:1b:1c:1d:1e:1f.
 The second entry reserves the address 192.0.2.100 and the hostname of alice-laptop for the client using a DUID 0a:0b:0c:0d:0e:0f.
-(Note that if you plan to do DNS updates, it is strongly recommended for the hostnames to be unique.)
-The third example reserves address 192.0.3.203 for a client whose request would be relayed by a relay agent that inserts a circuit-id option with the value 'charter950'.
+(Note that if DNS updates are planned, it is strongly recommended that the hostnames be unique.)
+The third example reserves address 192.0.3.203 for a client whose request would be relayed by a relay agent that inserts a circuit-id option with the value "charter950".
 The fourth entry reserves address 192.0.2.204 for a client that uses a client identifier with value 01:11:22:33:44:55:66.

-The above example is used for illustrational purposes only and in actual deployments it is recommended to use as few types as possible (preferably just one).
-See `Fine-Tuning DHCPv4 Host Reservation <#reservations4-tuning>`__ for a detailed discussion of this point.
+The above example is used for illustrational purposes only; in actual deployments it is recommended to use as few types as possible (preferably just one).
+See :ref:`reservations4-tuning` for a detailed discussion of this point.

 Making a reservation for a mobile host that may visit multiple subnets